Charles Douglas Richardson: Presidency of Victorian Artists' Society

-During the first world war he was elected as president of the Victorian Artists Society following dissatisfaction with Max Meldrum and his very vocal core of supporters.
-Although he was one of the longest serving presidents, Richardson is little remembered by that group.
+Richardson joined the Victorian Artists' Society soon after his return to Australia in 1889.
+In 1918 he was elected president of the Society, following dissatisfaction with his predecessor Max Meldrum and his very vocal core of supporters.
+He retained the position until succeeded by John Longstaff in 1925, and was elected again a year later, to be replaced by Paul Montford in 1931.
+Although one of the longest serving presidents, Richardson is little remembered by that group.

 Richardson's reputation has diminished amongst subsequent curators, critics and historians, partly because relatively few of the significant and highly regarded works that he was known to have produced came on the market, partly because his interest in symbolism and the British New Sculpture movement did not speak to the social realist values that were read into the plein air group by many later commentators.
-He is now read as a curious adjunct to the plein air school of painters known as the Heidelberg School rather than as the core figure that he once was.
+He is now read as a curious adjunct to the plein air school of painters known as the Heidelberg School rather than the core figure that he once was.